-Thousands move to the Sunshine State: Is Florida Prepared?
+Thousands move to the Sunshine State: Is Florida prepared?

 Add to that, over the past five years, Florida’s total employment and population have grown at rates – each 8% – twice that of the total in the United States, according to the study.

-But municipalities say that infrastructure and the private enterprise are two different subjects when it comes to growth and development.

-Mark Bennett, Development Services Director for the City of Lake Wales in Central Florida, has spent the last 30 years of his career in urban planning, zoning and land development in the public and private sectors.
+Mark Bennett, development services director for the City of Lake Wales in Central Florida, has spent the last 30 years in urban planning, zoning and land development in public and private sectors.

-When the Polk News Sun asked Bennett how long he felt it would take Florida to catch up to the population growth, he said “My response has always been the market will follow the population.”
+When Triangle News Leader’s sister newspaper Polk News Sun asked Bennett how long he felt it would take Florida to catch up to the population growth, he said, “My response has always been the market will follow the population.”

-Since amenities such as doctors and hospitals are not counted as “infrastructure,” because the government does not provide them, and they are considered “private” or “non-profit” industry, it depends on the hospital system and their metric for when and where they build hospitals, he said.
+Since amenities such as doctors and hospitals are not counted as “infrastructure,” because the government does not provide them and they are considered private or non-profit industry, it depends on the hospital system and their metric for when and where they build hospitals, he says.

-Regarding infrastructure, Bennett said there is an additional conversation about “concurrency,” which is having “adequate” public facilities.

 “There is a check and balance to make sure there is adequate water, schools and concurrency,” he said.